-- We have back-cycling in bars 2-3-4 (towards IV in bar 5.)
+- We have back-cycling in bars 2,3 and 4 (towards the IV in bar 5).

-Marc-Andre Seguin is the webmaster, “brains behind” and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
+Marc-Andre Seguin is the webmaster, mastermind and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
 He draws from his experience both as a professional jazz guitarist and professional jazz teacher to help thousands of people from all around the world learn the craft of jazz guitar.

 Up Next!
 More Interesting Jazz Guitar Materials for You: